kubernetes/website/content/en/blog/_posts/2019-03-22-e2e-testing-for-everyone.md

 The author of a E2E test suite decides which of these packages get imported into the test suite.
 The vendor support is then activated via the `--provider` command line flag.
-The Kubernetes e2e.test binary in 1.13 and 1.14 still contains support for the same same providers as in 1.12.
+The Kubernetes e2e.test binary in 1.13 and 1.14 still contains support for the same providers as in 1.12.
 It is also okay to include no packages, which means that only the generic providers will be available: